 20 Among other safety threats, which continue to escalate globally, is cyber-crime.
 Therefore, there is a need to continue to improve security measures and to launch cyber-crime awareness campaign to help people protect themselves this type of crime.
-In addition, cyber security law is of paramount importance to protect the financial system disruptions in internet and/or server connection.
-However, such disruptions were resolved within a reasonable time period.
-Therefore, overall a substantial number of large value and time-critical payments were able to be processed and settled despite the experienced disruptions.
+In addition, cyber security law is of paramount importance to protect the financial system.